Zing Forum

 Reading

-LLaDA2.0-Uni: A New-Generation Diffusion Large Language Model for Unified Multimodal Understanding and Generation
+LLaDA2.0-Uni: A Diffusion-based Large Language Model for Unified Multimodal Understanding and Generation

-LLaDA2.0-Uni: A New-Generation Diffusion Large Language Model for Unified Multimodal Understanding and Generation
+LLaDA2.0-Uni: A Diffusion-based Large Language Model for Unified Multimodal Understanding and Generation

 1